crosscon/ZK-PUF-Zephyr-Demo/scripts/proofs/README.md

 g^v \cdot h^w = g^{r+\alpha R_1} \cdot h^{u+\alpha R_2} = g^r \cdot g^{\alpha R_1} \cdot h^u \cdot h^{\alpha R_2} = P \cdot (g^{R_1} \cdot h^{R_2})^{\alpha} = P \cdot \textit{COM}^{\alpha}
 $$

 This verification process guarantees the verifier that the prover indeed holds the two PUF responses, $R_1$ and $R_2$, and further ensures the session’s freshness.
 For the zero-knowledge proofs $v$ and $w$ to be validated, the prover is required to use the same $\alpha$ as the verifier, thereby incorporating the nonce $n$.
+The $\alpha$ can be reconstructed by the prover from $P$ and $n$.
 This mechanism ensures the uniqueness and security of each session, effectively preventing replay attacks.

 ## `proof_verifier_calc`